“Breakfast is the most important meal of the day”

 Together, these food groups provide complex carbohydrates, fiber, protein and a small amount of fat — a combination that packs health benefits and helps you feel full for hours.

-If you follow the advice of Doctor Greger, however, you’ll want to skip the animal fat, and the animal protein, so here then are some ideas:
+If you follow the advice of Doctor Greger, however, you’ll want to skip the animal fat, and the animal protein.

 Link to my post “How Not to Die”